TensoRaws/FinalRip/README.md

 Deploy the system in a distributed way, you can refer to the [docker-compose](./deploy/docker-compose) directory for more details.

-first, run docker-compose-base.yml to start the basic services, and open consul dashboard, add a K/V pair with key `finalrip.yml` and value is the content of [finalrip.yml](./conf/finalrip.yml) -- or your own configuration file
+first, run docker-compose-base.yml to start the basic services, and open Consul dashboard, add a K/V pair with key `finalrip.yml` and value is the content of [finalrip.yml](./conf/finalrip.yml) -- or your own configuration file

 then, run docker-compose-server.yml to start the dashboard, server, cut worker, and merge worker services